BMCV/SuperDSM/docs/source/hyperparameters.rst

 Stage: :py:class:`~superdsm.generations.GenerationStage`

-Maximum distance allowed between two seed points of atomic image regions which are grouped into a single set.
-This was neither used nor described in the paper.
+Maximum distance allowed between two seed points of atomic image regions which are grouped into an image region corresponding to single object.
+This can be used to enforce that the segmented objects will be of a maximum size, and thus to limit the computational cost by using prior knowledge.

 Defaults to ``AF_max_seed_distance × diameter`` (and ``AF_max_seed_distance`` defaults to infinity).